diagrid-labs/dapr-on-aks/README.md

     ...
     ```

-4. Confirm that the latest order ID is persisted:
+4. Confirm that the latest order ID is persisted using curl or a REST client:

     ```bash
     curl http://<EXTERNAL_IP>/order
     ```

 ## 6. Clean-up

+Follow these steps to remove all the cloud resources created in this how-to guide.

 1. Navigate to the resources folder and run this command to delete the services and state resources: